-An apicoectomy is performed if root canal treatment has failed to resolve an infection around a tooth.
+If conventional root canal treatment has failed to resolve an infection around a tooth, an apicoectomy procedure may help.
 It is carried out only after at least one root canal has been performed on the tooth in question.
 It is usually the last resort in efforts to save a tooth.
-Sometimes Dr. Hawryluk will perform a second root canal to clear canals that the previous dentist was not able to locate in the first root canal.
+Sometimes Dr. Hawryluk will perform a second root canal to clear canals that the previous dentist was not able to locate in the first root canal treatment.

-You may need an apicoectomy if your root canal treatment did not remove all infected tissue inside your tooth.
+You might need an apicoectomy if your root canal treatment did not remove all infected tissue inside your tooth.
 Because a tooth canal system is a complex structure, even a root canal re-treatment may not be able to clear the canal completely.
-This can mean bacteria persists inside the tooth and in the bone in the immediate vicinity of the tooth.
-Usually the infection occurs at the narrow tips of the root (root apex) and an apicoectomy fixes the problem by removing the root tips along with the infected tissue.
-The ends of the roots are then sealed.
-Dr. Hawryluk uses a cement compound called MTA to seal the root which has been found to be highly effective.
-The process of sealing the end of the root is known as the ‘reterofill’.
-An apicoectomy allows you to keep the tooth which otherwise may have required extraction because of the infection.
+In this circumstance, bacteria could persist inside the tooth and in the bone near the tooth.
+Usually, the infection occurs at the narrow tips of the root (root apex), and an apicoectomy fixes the problem by removing the root tips along with the infected tissue.
+Sealing the root end is with a cement compound called ‘MTA’.
+The process of sealing the end of the root is known as the ‘retro-fill’.
+An apicoectomy allows you to keep the tooth, which otherwise may have required extraction because of the infection.

-Before an apicoectomy you will be given an antimicrobial mouth rinse, an anesthetic, and (sometimes) medicine to counter inflammation.
-The anesthetic can increase your heart rate so please let your Dr. Hawryluk Jr. know if you have high blood pressure.
+Before an apicoectomy, Dr. Hawryluk gives an antimicrobial mouth rinse, an anesthetic, and (sometimes) medicine to counter inflammation.
+The anesthetic can increase your heart rate, so please indicate on our medical questionnaire if you have high blood pressure.
 Dr. Hawryluk will then access the root through the gum.
-At this point the abscess tissue will be visible and it will be completely cleaned out with instruments that look like mini spoons (curette).
-The root is cleaned and the root tip is removed.
-To ensure the greatest precision, Dr. Hawryluk uses a surgical microscope so complete visibility of the working area is obtained.
+At this point, the abscessed tissue will be visible, and the dentist will clean it out with instruments that look like mini spoons (curettes).
+Complete visibility of the working area is possible with the dental microscope.
 An x-ray will be taken of the cleaned area to inspect the work done.
-Finally, the surgical area is then sutured back.
-If any cracks or fractures are found in the tooth, it will have to be removed and the apicoectomy will end.
+Finally, the suturing of the area finishes the procedure.

 An apicoectomy can take between 45-90 minutes.
-This procedure takes the longest on the lower molars because the roots are housed in several millimeters of bone, the bone is more dense in the area, and molars have multiple roots.
-In contrast the upper front teeth take the least amount of time for the exact opposite reasons.
+The lower molars take the longest to treat as the roots housing is in several millimeters of bone.
+Also, the bone is denser in this area, and the molars have multiple roots.
+In contrast, the upper front teeth take the least amount of time for the exact opposite reasons.

-Dr. Hawryluk will review the post procedure instructions with you in detail.
-In general, after the procedure you should avoid hard and crunchy foods.
+Dr. Hawryluk will review the post-procedure instructions with you in detail.
+In general, after the procedure, you should avoid hard and crunchy foods.
 Apply ice to the area for around 12 hours after the surgery.
 Do not rinse vigorously or pull your lips as this may loosen the sutures.
-The sutures will be removed in around a weeks time.
-In around fourteen days any remaining swelling is typically gone completely.
+Removal of the stitches is usually a week post-procedure.
+Any remaining swelling has often vanished after fourteen days.

 To learn more about the apicoectomy procedure please visit us here:

-If you have a tooth which has already had a root canal procedure but is still giving you issues you may be a candidate for this procedure.
-The first step in treating this possible issue is to have a consultation with Dr. Hawryluk.
-He will investigate your dental issue and give you all the options.
-For your convenience our dental clinic is open Saturdays in addition to all the weekdays.
-Please give us a callclick here if you would like to learn more about this subject.
+If you have a tooth that has already had a root canal procedure but is still giving you issues, you may be a candidate for this procedure.
+The first step in treating this possible issue is to have a consultation with Dr. Hawryluk Jr. He will investigate your dental matter and give you all the options.
+For your convenience, our dental clinic is open Saturdays in addition to all the weekdays.
+Please give us a call if you would like to learn more about this subject.